 The north end of the national park overlooks the Painted Desert, known for its colorful badlands.

-I visited Jim Gray’s, a sort of Walmart of fossils and minerals, both natural and polished.
-Inside are jewelry, tabletops, bookends, clocks, chess pieces and so on, much of it made of petrified wood.
+I visited Jim Gray’s, a sort of Walmart of fossils and minerals.
+Inside are jewelry, tabletops, bookends, clocks, chess pieces, and so on, much of it made of petrified wood.

 Overnight, dozens of tumbleweeds had gathered in a corner of the hotel’s parking lot.
 The wind howled at a sustained speed greater than forty miles per hour all day.
 My weather app indicated gusts up to sixty-three.